Tuesday, September 24, 1991

 (Click on award to learn more).

-It was a decidedly commercial effort, opening up the band to their widest audience mixing “just the right blend of punk, funk, and hip-hop.”
-MG It demonstrates “continuity and cohesion both within and across the 17 cuts.”
-MG It “benefits immensely from Rick Rubin’s production.”
-SH He “masterfully fuses John Frusciante’s raunchy guitar with the irresistible grooves.”
-MG That means the “guitar is less overpoweringly noisy, leaving room for differing textures and clearer lines” SH and “the band overall is more focused and less indulgent.”
-SH
+Rubin “masterfully fuses John Frusciante’s raunchy guitar with the irresistible grooves.”
+AZ That means the “guitar is less overpoweringly noisy, leaving room for differing textures and clearer lines” AM and “the band overall is more focused and less indulgent.”
+AM

-“However, he tempers his testosterone with a more sensitive side,” SH infusing the album with his “first consistent embrace of lilting acoustic balladry.”
-SH “While it’s not what Kiedis does best as a vocalist, these are some of the album’s finest moments, varying and expanding the group’s musical and emotional range.”
-SH He writes “about the emotional side of failed relationships (Breaking the Girl, I Could Have Lied), his drug addictions (Under the Bridge and an elegy for Hillel Slovak, My Lovely Man), and some hippie-ish calls for a peaceful utopia.”
-SH
+“However, he tempers his testosterone with a more sensitive side,” AM infusing the album with his “first consistent embrace of lilting acoustic balladry.”
+AM “While it’s not what Kiedis does best as a vocalist, these are some of the album’s finest moments, varying and expanding the group’s musical and emotional range.”
+AM He writes “about the emotional side of failed relationships” AM on Breaking the Girl and I Could Have Lied.
+He also pens “an elegy for Hillel Slovak, My Lovely Man), and some hippie-ish calls for a peaceful utopia.”
+AM

-They “give the album depth and provide contrast to the raw energy of Mellowship Slinky in B Major, Funky Monks, and ‘Give It Away.’”
-MG
+They “give the album depth and provide contrast to the raw energy of Mellowship Slinky in B Major, Funky Monks, AZ and “the bruising, sexual funk of ‘Give It Away.’”
+TB

 Notes: